Living in the Pink

 Ann Barratt -Secretary

 Keen African drummer, Yoga enthusiast, National Trust Volunteer and retired Primary Deputy Head.
 Meets on Zoom with overseas toddler-granddaughter.
-Also takes part in Zoom Curry Club, Spirit of Djembe, In the Pink Yoga and other delights.
-Avid supporter of how online activities can help people to stay connected and doing the things they enjoy.
+Also takes part in activities online and in person including Curry Club, Spirit of Djembe, In the Pink Yoga, Movement and Mindfulness and other delights.
+Avid supporter of how online and in person activities can help people to stay connected and doing the things they enjoy.

 Phil Adey - Treasurer

-Long standing and versatile Oxfam shop Volunteer and fundraiser, former banker, avid Golfer and Thespian.
+Long standing and versatile Oxfam shop Volunteer and fundraiser, former banker, current entrepreneur, avid Golfer and Thespian.
 Web developer for and business interests in estate agency and couriering.
 Keen interest in and support for technology and how enabling it can be.
-Daily online exerciser and avid social media enthusiast.
+Online exerciser, in person golfer and avid social media enthusiast.

 Jackie Cartledge - Member

 Active organiser and fundraiser for a range of charitable and non-profit organisations including Planting for Hope Uganda, WI and Independent Age.
 Former Area Manager, Manager and Volunteer for range of charity shops including Cancer Research UK, Blue Cross and Oxfam.
 Organiser of activities on Zoom including quiz nights and activity groups.
-Keen Yoga Zoomer.
-Very keen to support online activities and resources that help to reduce isolation across all cultures and to keep people well mentally and physically.
+Keen Yoga practitioner.
+Very keen to support online and in person activities and resources that help to reduce isolation across all cultures and to keep people well mentally and physically.